-Go to the gym – it’s warm in there, you don’t get rained on and some of them even have a coffee shop!
+Hit the gym – it’s warm in there, you don’t get rained on and some of them even have a coffee shop!
 Unsure of what to do?
-Most gyms offer a wide range of classes, there is bound to be something to suit you.
+Most gyms offer a wide range of classes, so there is bound to be something to suit you.

 Change the time you work out

-Don’t like running on dark nights?
+Don’t like running at night?
 Try and pop out for a few miles on your lunch hour instead.